Fishgif/MVC-Tech-Blog/README.md

 # mvc-tech-blog

 ## Description
-This application was allows new users to sign up and existing users to sign in securely
+This application was allows new users to sign up and existing users to sign in securely.
+Users are able to post as well as comment on other posts once signed in.

 ## Table of Contents
 - [Description](#description)